- The LGBTQ+ community consists of lesbian, gay, bisexual, transgender, and queer (or questioning) individuals.

 - Fortunately, counseling can help; with issues like deciding how and when to come out, dealing with discrimination, and managing mental illness.

-- Dating and building other relationships
+- Dating and building relationships with others

 - Transcending gender roles